sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-marketplace-branding/index.md

 picker, click a color on the color gradient, or input an RGB coordinate or a hex value.

 In this case, we're going to use RGB coordinates.
-Choose 177,69,49 for R,G and B. This should give you the dark red brand color of Saunatime.
+Choose 101,68,228 for R,G and B. This should give you the blue brand color of Biketribe.

 ### 2. Upload the logo